amelielabs/amelie-docs/content/sql/transactions/overview.md

 A **`Virtual Machine`** (VM) interprets bytecode until completion and produces an accessible result.
 There are several VM contexts.
 One for each transaction coordinator and one for each compute node in the system.

-[EXPLAIN/PROFILE](/docs/sql/explain/) commands can be used to get more details the transaction and its bytecode.

-Each session acts as a distributed transaction coordinator.
+Each session acts as a distributed transaction coordinator for compute nodes.

 Amelie generates an optimized parallel plan for executing multi-statement transactions and [CTE](/docs/sql/transactions/cte).
 It will combine together node requests to reduce wait times and speed up the execution of non-dependable CTE statements.

+[EXPLAIN/PROFILE](/docs/sql/explain/) commands can be used to get more details about the transaction and its bytecode.

 ### Execution